Should You Borrow Money in a Recession?

 The Takeaway

-Deciding whether or not to borrow during a recession, including taking out a personal loan, is a decision that depends on your specific circumstances.
-There are downsides to consider, such as the general economic uncertainty that can increase risk and heightened uncertainty from lenders.
-But if you have high-interest debt, or could secure a lower rate by consolidating, then taking out a consolidation loan during a recession could make sense.
+It can be challenging to navigate any economic downturn, and it’s natural to wonder how to prep for a recession.
+Deciding whether to borrow, including taking out a personal loan, is a decision that depends on your specific circumstances.
+There are downsides to consider, such as the general economic uncertainty that can increase risk and heightened risk-aversion from lenders.
+But if you have high-interest debt, or can secure a lower rate by consolidating, then taking out a consolidation loan during a recession could make sense.
+It’s a good idea to weigh the risks and benefits carefully and seek out professional advice before making a decision.

 SoFi Loan Products